arayofcode/CodeSyncHub/CONTRIBUTING.md

-# Contributing to LeetCode-Sync
+# Contributing to CodeSyncHub

 ## Introduction
-Thank you for your interest in contributing to LeetCode-Sync!
+Thank you for your interest in contributing to CodeSyncHub!
 This document provides guidelines on how to contribute effectively to the project.

 ## Getting Started